SPECIAL EDUCATIONAL NEEDS

 In St. Mary’s, there is a Special Educational Needs Co-ordinator (SENCo) who works closely with the Assistant Special Educational Needs Co-ordinator to manage all aspects of SEN provision within the school.
 The SENCo liaises with a range of external professionals and agencies, as appropriate, to ensure that the Special Educational Needs of pupils are met.

 Pupils may have Special Educational Needs if they have:

 a learning difficulty;

 In St. Mary’s, we aim to identify pupils with Special Educational Needs as early as possible so that we may provide pupils with appropriate support for their learning.

-Pupils who have been identified as having a Special Educational Need will be added to the school’s SEN Register and will benefit from additional support, as appropriate, from the SENCo, Subject Teachers, Form Teacher, Head of Year and/or the Learning Support Team.
+Pupils who have been identified as having a Special Educational Need will be added to the school’s SEN Register and will benefit from additional support, as appropriate, from the SENCo and Assistant SENCo, Subject Teachers, Form Teacher, Head of Year and/or the Learning Support Team.

 For pupils with Special Educational Needs, a Personalised Learning Plan (PLP) will be created to support them in their learning.
-The Personalised Learning Plan will include targets which pupils should work towards in each subject area.
 Pupil progress will be closely monitored and targets reviewed on a regular basis.
 The SENCo will liaise closely with the parents/guardians of pupils with Special Educational Needs to communicate information regarding progress, development and future targets.

 Guidance For Parents On The Move From 5 To 3 Stages